 Step 1 – First of all, press the combinations of Windows logo + Shift + S keys.
 This will at once turn the entire screen into dim white color.

-Step 2 – Now, you will see the mouse cursor into a cross sign at the middle of the screen.
+Step 2 – Now, you will see the mouse cursor into a cross sign in at the middle of the screen.

 Step 3 – Next, with the help of your mouse simply select the region whose screenshot you wish to take.
 This will take selected area screenshot and moreover, the content will get saved on a clipboard.